Kentucky Business Bankruptcy Lawyer

-If you’re wondering whether bankruptcy is right for your business or if you are a creditor unsure of your rights, arrange a free initial consultation with a Kentucky business bankruptcy lawyer at Bunch & Brock by calling 859-353-6883 or filling out our online form.
+If you’re wondering whether bankruptcy is right for your business or if you are a creditor unsure of your rights, arrange an initial consultation with a Kentucky business bankruptcy lawyer at Bunch & Brock by calling 859-353-6883 or filling out our online form.

 Running a business is not easy and neither is navigating the complexities of bankruptcy law.
 While you may have heard of a “Chapter 7” or a “Chapter 11” bankruptcy, did you know that there are actually five types of bankruptcies outlined by the federal Bankruptcy Code?
 The numbers refer to corresponding chapters that address different situations and offer different relief.
 Corporate bankruptcies are most commonly filed under Chapters 7 and 11.